-We measure memory traffic of these benchmark implementations to estimate how much bandwidth is used for memory reads and writes to the off-chip DRAM on respective systems.
-More concisely, we measure the accelerator memory bandwidth aggregated across the system.
-Global memory bandwidth is usually influenced by the underlying cache implementations and may not reflect the memory traffic in its entirety.
-Hence, we measure DRAM read and write throughput.
-Table 7 lists the average bi-directional bandwidth (read and write) across different systems.
+We measure memory traffic of these benchmark implementations 1066 to estimate how much bandwidth is used for memory reads and 1067 writes to the off-chip DRAM on respective systems.
+More concisely, 1068 we measure the accelerator memory bandwidth (except Fugaku?)
+1069 aggregated across the system.
+Global memory bandwidth is usually 1070 influenced by the underlying cache implementations and may not 1071 reflect the memory traffic in its entirety.
+Hence, we measure DRAM 1072 read and write throughput.
+Table 7 lists the average bi-directional 1073 bandwidth (read and write) across different systems.
+1074

-On ABCI, we used Nvidia Nvprof to calculate the average memory bandwidth of all kernels based on the elapsed time for each CUDA kernel and the memory bandwidth between L2 cache and HBM memory.
-Since Fugaku does not have GPUs, we used Perf [19] to extract read and write memory bandwidths measured at 1ms
+On ABCI, we used Nvidia to calculate the average memory 1075 bandwidth of all kernels based on the elapsed time for each CUDA 1076 kernel and the memory bandwidth between L2 cache and HBM 1077 memory.
+Since Fugaku does not have GPUs, we used Perf [18] 1078 to extract read and write memory bandwidths measured at 1ms 1079 intervals and the average bandwidths are calculated for each.
+While 1080 nvprof measures the bandwidth of CUDA kernel time only, perf 1081 measures the bandwidth of the training interval at regular intervals.
+1082 On ThetaGPU and Summit we used Nvidia Nsight compute [17] 1083 to extract the memory bandwidth of all kernels using the metric 1084 dram\\bytes.sum.per\second.
+1085